SAM20 The Economics of Resource Rich Countries

-- have a broad understanding of firm behaviour in the resource industries, macroeconomic aspects of natural resource extraction, environmental aspects of the use of natural resources and how to prepare for various types of climate-related risks
+- have in-depth knowledge of firm behaviour in the resource industries, macroeconomic aspects of natural resource extraction, environmental aspects of the use of natural resources and how to prepare for various types of climate-related risks

-- be familiar with the central academic literature on these topics
+- be able to discuss the central academic literature on the course topics

-- know about the analytical approaches typically applied to answer questions within these areas, including both theory and empirics
+- be able to identify analytical approaches typically applied to answer questions within these areas, including both theory and empirics

-- know about popular policies within these areas
+- be able to discuss popular policies within these areas

 - be able to explain relationships between natural resources, economic development and the environment in a stringent and academic manner

 - be able to critically analyse academic literature

 - be able to write and present an academic analysis as part of a team

 - know where to seek out for further information on relevant topics, including data sources and international organizations